reiver/guide-onboarding/README.md

 2. Who is the **new person**'s **Lead**?

-(Just to explicit about terms — such as **Supervisor** versus **Lead**.
-A **Supervisor** is concerned with things such as enforcing employee compliance — ex: don't slack off, do your job, show up to meetings, write this report, etc. A **Lead** is concerned with couching, pairing, being an example of what others should pay attention to, copy, and strive to replicate, etc.)
+Just to explicit about terms — such as **Supervisor** versus **Lead**.
+A **Supervisor** is concerned with things such as enforcing employee compliance — ex: don't slack off, do your job, show up to meetings, write this report, etc. A **Lead** is concerned with coaching, pairing, being an example of what others should pay attention to, copy, and strive to replicate, etc.

 Note that the **Supervisor** and **Lead** _could_ be the same person.
 The **Supervisor** and **Lead** _could_ also be different people.